 Big Data has taken over the mainstream headlines for the last decade or so, and continues to be one of the most featured technologies in the headlines today.

 Forget the attention-catching headlines and talk of a new dot com collapse for businesses that don’t adopt Big Data for a while.
 Think of the other implications of adopting Big Data for your business.
 Surely, a massive undertaking such as a whole network of servers dedicated to crunching your data isn’t going to be cheap, right?
+Well don’t be so sure about this as web scraper websites can fetch all this data for you in a fraction of time.

 Like most questions related to technology, it’s not very simple to answer that question.
 After all, both enterprises and SMEs have gotten onto the Big Data train, and if the researchers are to be believed, the ramifications are going to be massive.